 In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
-At the provincial level, 68% of lecturing staff have less than a degree / higher diploma, while in this college 59% are at this level.
+At the provincial level, 53% of lecturing staff have less than a degree / higher diploma, while in this college 64% are at this level.
+The college fares worse than the provincial and national average as this indicates that nearly two-thirds of lecturing staff have less than the suggested qualification.

 Qualification level is not the only measure of lecturer effectiveness, however.
 Staff experience in industry and teaching experience in the college are equally important measures in determining lecturer qualification for the job.
 In this regard, the national profile reveals that 74% of lecturers in 2010 had three or more years' experience in industry, and that 58% had three or more years' experience in college teaching (in their present college).
-Provincially, we see that 70% of lecturers in 2010 had three or more years' experience in industry, and that 59% had three or more years' experience in college teaching in their present college, while in this college 78% of lecturers had three or more years' experience in industry, and that 72% had three or more years' experience in college teaching.
-The college fares better than the province and country with regard to the percentage of lecturers who had three or more years of experience in their current college but fares worse with regards to the percentage of lecturers who have industry experience.
+Provincial and college figures are available on request.